 What’s wrong with Net-safety ed … and what we can do about it

 “Grumpy researcher has doubts about Internet safety programs.”
 David Finkelhor, director of the Crimes Against Children Research Center at the University of New Hampshire, made us all smile when he started his remarks at a recent conference with that headline.
 He was talking about our country’s online-safety education track record.
 After the headline came some “very sobering news,” as he put it.
 Dr. Finkelhor said the first generation of risk-prevention programs – from drug-abuse prevention to suicide prevention to driver safety – “often fail,” and that goes for the past decade and a half of online-safety programs.
 The popular approaches, including scare tactics, TV news shows, videos, films, school assemblies, “typically have been shown not to work.”
+[These remarks start at about 23:20 in this video at FOSI.org.]

 What works in risk prevention